Posted by Gabrielle

 Points of Application:

--We should not use the commands to judge our brethren according to their level of hospitality.
+-We should not use the commands to judge our brethren according to their level of hospitality.-Rather than trying to impress a family through our hospitality, we should seek to minister to them.

 -Hospitality is a form of controlled evangelism.
 If the people in our home are not believers they see how we live our daily life for Christ.